 What Is Tai Chi?

 Tai Chi is more than just a traditional Chinese form of exercise.
 It has a number of principles that help people understand their bodies and mind better.
 The principles include mind and body integration, control of movements, command on breathing, generating internal energy, mindfulness, loosening, and serenity.
-These principles gain tai chi its title of ‘Meditation In Motion’.
+It is due to these principles that tai chi gains the title – ‘Meditation In Motion’.

-The ultimate goal of tai chi is to make sure that the life energy, or the qi, flows through the body smoothly and powerfully.
+The goal of tai chi is to help life energy, or the qi, flow through the body smoothly and powerfully.
 With the integration of mind and body comes the total harmony of the inner and outer self .

 Tai Chi involves low-impact, slow series of motions that one must do without pausing.
 The motions are designed in such a way that they allow you to breathe deeply and naturally, focusing all your attention on your bodily sensations, just like meditation.
 What makes tai chi different from all the other forms of exercises or martial arts is that the movements are never forced, and apart from that, the muscles are relaxed, the joints are not fully extended or bent, and there is no extreme stretching .